Options

 attribute, if present, specifies a set of option definitions for the subcommand.
 Its value can be either of:

-- a callback that returns the option definitions (or a promise thereof)
+— a record containing the option definitions (or a promise thereof); or- a callback that returns the option definitions (or a promise thereof)

-All incoming arguments will be parsed using the option definitions from this attribute, not from the parent command.
-Hence, you should make it clear in the help message that all arguments pertaining to the subcommand must be specified after it.
+Remaining arguments will be parsed according to the definitions from this attribute, not from the parent command.
+Hence, you should make it clear in the help message that all arguments pertaining to the subcommand must be supplied either after it or through the environment.

 Cluster prefix